da1mathieu/sphero/README.md

     CREATE Symposium Poster, November 21, 2019, GGC

 # Outreach Activites
-    Super Saturday Series(S3), November 9, 2019, GGC – middle and high school girls to promote the IT & STEM career
+    Super Saturday Series(S3), Febuary 25, 2023, GGC – elementary, middle, and high school students to promote STEM (specificly IT) career

-    Tap Expo, October 10, 2019, GGC – Promote IT field and the TAP program to college students
+    Tap Expo, March 21, 2023, GGC – Promote IT field and the TAP program to college students

     Class Workshops – on November 12th, November 13th, and November 20th, to promote IT to non-IT college students